MicrosoftDocs/azure-devops-yaml-schema/task-reference/mysql-deployment-on-machine-group-v1.md

 :::moniker range=">=azure-pipelines-2019.1"

 <!-- :::editable-content name="description"::: -->
-Run scripts and make changes to a MySQL Database.
+Use this task to run your scripts and make changes to your MySQL Database.
+There are two ways to deploy, either using a script file or writing the script in our inline editor.
+Note that this is an early preview version.
+Since this task is server based, it appears on Deployment group jobs.
 <!-- :::editable-content-end::: -->

 :::moniker-end